mcnijman/go-exactonline/README.md

 httpClient := oauth2.NewClient(ctx, tokenSource) // Create a http.Client that you want to tweak or use exactonline.NewClientFromTokenSource
 client := exactonline.NewClient(nil)
 ```

+For more examples and information on how to use the `oauth2` package, see their [documentation](https://godoc.org/golang.org/x/oauth2).

 ## Divisions ##